Osiris-Team/Osiris-Team/dev_contract.md

 **6.4 Task Priority:** The Developer shall propose the order, priority, and selection of tasks to be undertaken and delivered.
 The Client shall have the right to review and approve this proposed prioritization.
 Final task prioritization shall be mutually agreed upon, provided that such decisions do not conflict with any previously agreed-upon deadlines or priority arrangements.

 **6.5 Task Change:** The Client may propose changes or new tasks in writing.
-The Developer shall promptly estimate the impact on time and cost, and the parties will mutually agree in writing before proceeding.
-Any material change in the scope or requirements of a task after work has begun must be documented in writing and approved by both parties, including any adjustment to the fee, timeline, or deliverables.
+The Developer shall promptly estimate the impact on the required work hours, and the parties will mutually agree in writing before proceeding.
+Any material change in the scope or requirements of a task after work has begun must be documented in writing and approved by both parties, including any adjustment to the estimated hours, timeline, or deliverables.

 **6.6 Delivery:** All completed tasks must be delivered by the Developer in one of the following ways, depending on who owns or maintains the repository:

   1. When the Client or a Third-Party created or owns the repository:
      - The Developer must submit the task as a separate Merge Request (MR) to the Client’s upstream repository (or fork), using a descriptive branch name and meaningful commit messages.
-     - For simplicity the Developer might also ask for permission to instead create a single MR containing multiple tasks.
+     - For simplicity, the Developer might also ask for permission to instead create a single MR containing multiple tasks.
      - Alternatively, if the Client uses an upstream public repository owned by another party, the Developer may submit a separate MR to the upstream repository, with the Client copied or tagged.

   2. When the Developer created or owns the repository: